How Much Does It Cost to Plaster a Ceiling in 2025?

 • Plaster ceiling roses - £150 to £400

 Another important consideration is how large the ceiling is.
-The larger the ceiling, the more work will be required (thus you could expect a higher labour cost) and the dearer the material costs may be; all this would mean a higher cost for a larger ceiling.
+The larger the ceiling, the more work will be required (as such, you can expect a higher labour cost) which will also impact the overall cost of materials.

 Condition of Ceiling

 The state of the ceiling is also relevant to the total cost.
-The reason for this is because a more worn down ceiling may need more work before it can be plastered while a ceiling in a good state would not.
+The reason for this is that a more worn-down ceiling may need more work before it can be plastered while a ceiling in a good state would not.

 Number of Tradespeople Hire